ISPNE 2026 Conference: Stress in Motion

-ISPNE will be accepting submissions for the 2026 Annual Conference on March 1, 2026.
-Please note that the deadline for symposium proposals and the deadline to submit individual abstracts is May 1st, 2026
+ISPNE is now accepting submissions for the 2026 Annual Conference.
+Please note that the deadline for symposium proposals is May 15, 2026 and the deadline to submit individual abstracts is May 31, 2026.

-*Note: Abstract portal is listed below first.
-To access the symposium portal, scroll past the abstract open call.
+*Note: The abstract portal is listed first.
+To access the symposium portal, please scroll past the abstract open call.

-ISPNE is pleased to invite abstract submissions for the ISPNE 2026 Conference in Erlangen, Germany on September 2–5, 2026 at Friedrich-Alexander-Universität Erlangen-Nürnberg.
+ISPNE is pleased to invite abstract submissions for the ISPNE 2026 Conference in Erlangen, Germany, September 2–5, 2026, at Friedrich-Alexander-Universität Erlangen-Nürnberg.

 Important Dates

-• A second open call for abstract submissions takes place between May 01 and July 15, 2026 for late breaking submissions (posters only) with rolling decisions between June 1-July 31, 2026.
+• A second open call for abstract submissions will take place between May 31 and July 15, 2026 for late-breaking submissions/posters only, with rolling decisions between June 1 and July 31, 2026.

 Abstract Submission Guidelines

-• Abstracts should be less than 1250 characters in length, including spaces (about 250 words).
+• Abstracts should be less than 1,250 characters in length, including spaces, or about 250 words.

 • To address scientific rigor, appropriate statistical analysis tests, effect sizes, and p values should be reported.